 Jean Louise returns to her home in a small southern town to visit her ailing, aged father and his protege, Henry, also her beau.
 During her visit she discovers that the man she’s admired and trusted all her life as the most fair and just man has somehow shifted into someone with whom she deeply disagrees.
 Her once peaceful town has become a place where races are deeply divided, and where respect for one another has evaporated.
 The change throws her into despair and agony, and she fights to be understood and to understand what has happened.

-So the story goes something like this: Once upon a time, Harper Lee wrote a manuscript and … Continue reading
+So the story goes something like this: Once upon a time, Harper Lee wrote a … Continue reading

 Rose Under Fire by Elizabeth Wein

 Eighteen year old Rose Justice volunteers as a civilian pilot in England during World War II.
 She works alongside Maddie and other young female pilots transporting planes and personnel to assist military forces.
 When an enemy aircraft draws Rose off course during one of her transport flights, Rose finds herself captured in enemy territory.
 Her troubles have only begun.
 Soon after German forces arrest her, she is sent to Ravensbruck, a German concentration camp.
 Rose faces brutal treatment at the hands of her captors.
 Her love for poetry and bonds with other prisoners challenge her to survive.

 Readers of Wein’s novel Code Name Verity will … Continue reading

 HMH Books for Young Readers